ramonqu7/wireless-data-transmission/wiki/end-effector-computing.md

 ## 🔌 Recommended power source

--   Intel® Joule™ with Intel® RealSense D435 running requires ≥ 1.5A @ 12V
+-   Intel Joule with Intel RealSense D435 running requires ≥ 1.5A @ 12V
-> ❗️Intel® joule only requires ~0.6A @ 12V to boot.
+> ❗️Intel joule only requires ~0.6A @ 12V to boot.
 -   Kinova Mico Joint 6 supplies max 3A @ 24V
 -   Inside the hand, there is limited space to store the power conversion circuit.
-We use buck convertor from Pololu [#4] to convert the power from Kinova arm to supply intel Joule™.
+We use buck convertor from Pololu [#4] to convert the power from Kinova arm to supply intel Joule.

 <a id="org4e38be8"></a>